xythobuz/OpenRaider/README.md

 ## Usage

 See the original `README.old` file.
-In the Main Menu, <Esc> will allow you to select a level to play.
+In the Main Menu, &lt;Esc&gt; will allow you to select a level to play.

 ## License